takomo-io/takomo-docs/docs/stack-properties/data.md

 - if the stack extends a blueprint, its value is merged with the value inherited from the blueprint
 - otherwise, its value is merged with the value inherited from the parent stack group

+## Configuration merging

+Configuration merging happens when a stack group, blueprint or stack inherits `data` property but also defines `data` property of its own.

+Data objects are merged recursively.

 ## Requirements

 The `data` property must satisfy these requirements: